You, ultimately, get to decide for yourself if Jesus’ resurrection is fact or fiction. Choose wisely.

 Jesus’ body was buried in the tomb of Joseph of Arimathea, a member of the Sanhedrin — the ruling body of Jews who ensured Jesus’ crucifixion.

 It is highly unlikely that the Gospel writers would fabricate this detail, given the hostility the early Christians would have felt toward these Jewish leaders.
-They must have thought, “How the heck did this happen?!!”
-But in asking for Jesus’ body, Joseph — a secret follower of Jesus! — put his reputation and social standing in jeopardy to provide Jesus with a proper burial.
-No common, mass criminal burial for the Son of God!
+They must have thought, “How the heck did this happen?!”
+But in asking for Jesus’ body, Joseph — a secret follower of Jesus — put his reputation and social standing in jeopardy to provide Jesus with a proper burial.

 Assisted by Nicodemus, a fellow member of the Sanhedrin, Joseph helped to fulfill Jewish prophecy about Jesus uttered hundreds of years prior: “He was assigned a grave with the wicked, and with the rich in his death, though he had done no violence, nor was any deceit in his mouth” (Isaiah 53:9).

 The Gospels also tell us that, among His followers, it was the committed group of women who first noted the empty tomb.
 The fact that the women brought spices to anoint Jesus’s body clearly shows us that they did not expect Jesus to beat death.
 But they were surprised to see the stone rolled aside when they reached the tomb.